tomroberts22/tomroberts22/README.md

 <p></p>
 <u1>My Northcoders Data Engineering final group project - three AWS Lambda functions responsible for extracting, transforming and loading data from a database to a data warehouse.
 <li>Lambda functions and required utility functions written in Python, using Test-Driven Development
-PSQL used to extract and load from the database and to the data warehouse Infrastructure as Code approach, using Terraform to create AWS resources and create the IAC for our code.
+<li>PSQL used to extract and load from the database and to the data warehouse
+<li>Infrastructure as Code approach, using Terraform to create AWS resources and create the IAC for our code.
-Continuous Integration/Continuous Deployment using GitHub Actions<li></u1>
+<li>Continuous Integration/Continuous Deployment using GitHub Actions<li></u1>